justeattakeaway/fozzie-components/packages/components/organisms/f-content-cards/README.md

 ### `no-cards`

-The `no-cards` slot can used to surface a message to the user when no cards have been received from the cards source(s)
+The `no-cards` slot can be used to surface a message to the user when no cards have been received from the cards source(s)

 ### `error`

-The `error` slot can used by the consuming code to surface a message to the user when an error has been encountered upon initialising the cards source instance
+The `error` slot can be used by the consuming code to surface a message to the user when an error has been encountered upon initialising the cards source instance